bastinald/laravel-livewire-modals/readme.md

 composer require smirltech/livewire-modals
 ```

-Add the `livewire:modals` component to your app layout view:
+Add `livewire:modals` and `x-modals::scripts` components to your layout:

 ```html